43081j/43081j.github.io/_posts/2018-08-12-future-of-polymer.md

 Now the fun part!
 Properties...

-Properties in Lit are incredibly simple compared to the fairly configurable ones we had in Polymer.
-The reason for this is probably to keep it very light and leave implementation of those extra things to us.
+Properties in Lit are configured in a very similar fashion to Polymer.
+They define their type and a couple of options.

 ## Polymer